Logistics

 • Hat and/or sunscreen

-• Insect repellant – It is still early, but some areas may have mosquitoes.
+• Insect repellent – It is still early, but some areas may have mosquitoes.

-• Long pants (recommended) – Ticks are always present, so long pants are recommended in addition to insect repellent.
+• Long pants (recommended) – Ticks and/or scratchy vegetation are always present, so long pants are recommended in addition to insect repellent.

 Cost

-Tour costs vary based on duration and type of tour.
+Trips are free of charge in 2024.
+The photography workshops and banquet dinner on Saturday cost $70 each.
 All funds benefit the conservation and education projects of East Cascades Audubon Society.

 Field Trip Sign-ups

-Birders must register for field trips in advance.
-Many field trips fill up quickly, so early registration is recommended.
-Registration takes place online about two months before the festival.
+Everyone must register for field trips in advance.
+Many field trips fill up quickly, so it’s recommended to register as early as possible.
+Registration will be online through Eventbrite and will open at 8am on April 2, 2024.

 Cancellation Policy